mattkope/cs504_team3/readme.md

     - Presents how the data was cleaned in cleaned.ipynd.
     - Showcases how to load kaggle.json from Jupyter directory and how the datasets are joined in Main.ipynb
     - Contains requirements.txt of packages needed as well, which can be installed using `pip install -r requirements.txt`.
-    - The .gitignore file ignores your .json file that is put in the Jupyter directory.
+    - The .gitignore file ignores .json file that is put in the main github folder.